libertysoft3/saidit/README.md

   - uncompressedJS = false
   - db_pass = not-password, and update it in /etc/cron.d/reddit as well
   - Change the `[secrets]` section
+- Use the gunicorn application server not paster.
+Lets you easily set the # of processes that you want.
+Edit `/etc/init/reddit-paster.conf` and `workers` in `development.update`.
+Run `$ sudo service reddit-paster stop` before changing the service and `$ sudo initctl reload-configuration` after.
 - Change the password for installer created users `saidit` and `automoderator` (default password is 'password')
 - If you want email, install something like postfix and enable `reddit-job-email` in `/etc/cron.d/reddit`